MicrosoftDocs/WSL/commandline/WSL/install-on-server.md

     > **Troubleshooting: Installation failed with error 0x8007007e**
     > This error occurs when your system doesn't support WSL.
 Make sure that:
     > * You're running Windows build 16215 or later.
-[Check your build](install_guide.md#prerequisites).
+[Check your build](troubleshooting.md#check-your-build-number).
     > * The Windows Subsystem for Linux optional component is enabled and the computer has restarted.
-[Instructions here](install_guide.md#install-the-windows-subsystem-for-linux).
+[Make sure WSL is enabled](troubleshooting.md#confirm-wsl-is-enabled).

 4. Create a UNIX user

     The first time you install the Windows Subsystem for Linux, you will be prompted to create a UNIX username and password.

     This UNIX username and password can be different from, and has no relationship to, your Windows username and password.
-[Learn more about your UNIX account.](https://msdn.microsoft.com/en-us/commandline/wsl/user_support).
+[Learn more about your UNIX account.](user-support.md).

 5. Run distro's preferred update/upgrade.